microsoft/azure-shortcuts-for-java/README.md

 It is *not* currently a goal of this library to cover all of the Azure API surface, but rather to drastically simplify the hardest of the most important scenarios that developers have been running into.
 For everything else, [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java) is the fall back, which this project is also built on.

-It is currently based on Java 7, but switching to Java 8 as the min pre-req is under consideration, as v8 offers some important programming features it'd make a lot of sense to take advantage of (especially lambda support).

 ## Setting up the dev machine

 To work on this project, it's easiest to use Eclipse and Maven (kudos to Ted Gao for [the pointers](http://ted-gao.blogspot.com/2011/09/using-maven-to-manage-library.html)):